emmettgb/Neptune.jl/README.md

 -   **_lightweight_** - Neptune is based on the package Pluto.
 Both are written in pure Julia and is easy to install.
 -   **_simple_** - no hidden workspace state; friendly UI.
 -   **_sequential_** - only executes the cells you choose (like Jupyter notebooks)

+Neptune is an experiment, offered with a hope for progress and increased convenience.

 ### Input